Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three

-The paper reports the progress with the classical problem, posed by Blaschke and Bol in 1938.
+\Abstract{The paper reports the progress with the classical problem, posed by Blaschke and Bol in 1938.
 We present new examples and new classifications of natural classes of hexagonal circular 3-webs.
-The main results is the classification of hexagonal circular 3-webs with polar curves of degree 3.
+The main results is the classification of hexagonal circular 3-webs with reducible polar curves of degree 3 and description of hexagonal circular 3-webs admitting a one-parameter M\"obius symmetry.}